cybersectroll/TrollAMSI2/README.md

 # TrollAmsi2

-*Dll method*\
-Bypass powershell amsi \
+Bypass powershell amsi by "byte patching" the init method -> basically break it. \
+Afterwhich, we manually call UnInit and when it retries to re-Init properly, it fails \

+**DLL Method**
+- This is the preferred method which uses HarmonyLib \
-Both 0Harmony.dll and the compiled dll are 0/72 on virus total and clean on hybrid-analysis \
+- compile TrollAmsi2.cs into a .dll and use with 0Harmony.dll (Both are 0/72 on virus total and clean on hybrid-analysis) \
-If you are concerned with dropping on disk, ofcourse you can reflectively load
+- If you are concerned with dropping on disk, ofcourse you can reflectively load\

+**powershell one liner**
+- Use trollamsi2.ps1 \
+- Not as stealthy as TrollAMSI due to the use of VirtualProtect which gets flagged by some AV/EDRs during the $lib add-type \

 ## Usage
 ```